-Special educational needs teaching at Nottingham Trent University (NTU)
+National Award: Special Educational Needs Coordination at Nottingham Trent University (NTU)

-This statutory national award, in partnership with Nottinghamshire County Council, will develop your professional attributes, and improve your knowledge, skills and understanding to enable you to carry out your SENCO role effectively and with confidence.
+This statutory national award which will develop your professional attributes, and improve your knowledge, skills and understanding to enable you to carry out your SENCO role effectively and with confidence.

 Why study this course?